autowarefoundation/autoware-documentation/docs/contributing/index.md

 Also, regardless of the size of your pull request, follow the pull request template of the target repository.

 See our [pull request guidelines](pull-request-guidelines/index.md) for the detailed steps.
+See [License](license.md) for the license notations.